justenlu/hymngadget/hymncode.md

 ### Keys

 In HymnGadget, only the number of sharps (e.g. `K:2#`) or flats (e.g. `K:3b`) in the key signature is defined.
 The key signature with two sharps is coded as `K:2#` no matter if the song is in D major or h minor.
-If there is no sharps or flats in the key signature (like in C major on a minor), the key signature is not written at all.
+If there is no sharps or flats in the key signature (like in C major or a minor), the key signature is not written at all.

 ### Time signatures